madjestic/e1337/README.md

 # What is it?

 At the moment it's a Shader-Toy-like application with blackjack and exotic dancers:

-It supports loading and rendering simple projects files, describing a model, a material, it has a camera and supports user-input.

-* Loads one or more models.
+Exotic dancers being Haskell, Arrowized FRP (Yampa), OpenGL.

+Supported features:
+* Project Files.
-* Supports multiple materials per model.
+* Multiple materials per model.
-* Applies a solver-controller per object.
+* Animation.
-* Has a camera that supports user-input.
+* User-controlled camera with initial position.
-* Renders a scene of objects.
+* Keyboard and mouse input.
+* OpenGL 4.5+ and Vulkan (placeholder) backends.
-* Uses Houdini as a game-editor.
+* Uses SideFX Houdini as a game-editor.
 * Support solver stack per object (transformation stack).

 TODO : Fix logarithmic space artifacts in materials.